kando23ol/youtube-sentiment-ai-video-models/README.md

 # YouTube Comment Sentiment Analysis: AI Video Generator Models
 This project's goal is for summarizing pros/cons of AI video generation tool in different aspects and overall precentage of positive/negative comments.
-Kling 3.0, Seedance 2.0 and Veo 3 is being picked.

 #Method
 *Codes are being run on the google Colab*